root-project/root/docbook/users-guide/Histograms.md

 -   `L[j]` contains the number of entries in the bin `j`

 -   `e[j]` or `s[j]` will be the resulting error depending on the selected option.
-See “Build Options“.
+See "Build Options".

 ``` {.cpp}
 E[j] = sum Y**2 L[j] = number